hezarai/hezar/docs/contribute/contributing.md

 8. Run tests and make sure all of them pass.
 (Skip this step if your changes do not involve codes)
 9. Open a pull request from your fork and the PR template will be automatically loaded to help you do the rest.
 10. Be responsive to feedback and comments during the review process.
-11. Thanks for contributing to the Hezar project.😉❤
+11. Thanks for contributing to the Hezar project.😉❤️

 ## License